Mariavel05/cs-projects/RUMaps/README.md

-# Cyber Crime Investigation
+# RU Maps

-This project implements a cyber crime investigation system that tracks and analyzes hacker activity using core data structures.
-The system efficiently manages a large set of hacker records and their associated incidents.
+This project implements a graph-based mapping system that models locations as vertices and connections as edges.
+The system supports efficient analysis of routes and connectivity using fundamental graph algorithms.

 ## Overview
-The database is implemented as a dynamically resizing hash table with separate chaining (an array of linked lists).
-Each hacker may be associated with multiple incidents, and the system supports efficient insertion, searching, deletion, and analysis of records as data grows.
+The map is represented as a graph where nodes correspond to locations and weighted edges represent paths between them.
+This structure enables efficient traversal and route computation, allowing the system to analyze connectivity and determine efficient paths between locations.

 ## Key Concepts
-- Hash tables with separate chaining
-- Dynamic resizing and rehashing
-- Linked list insertion and deletion
-- Priority queue (max-heap) for ranking hackers
+- Graph representations
+- Pathfinding algorithms
-- Handling duplicates and edge cases
+- Algorithmic efficiency and correctness
+- Data structure design for traversal and analysis

 ## Functionality
-- Insert hackers and incidents while preventing duplicate entries
-- Search for hackers by name
-- Remove hackers using linked-list deletion
-- Merge duplicate hacker identities based on incident counts
-- Retrieve the top N most wanted hackers using a priority queue
-- Query hackers by incident location
+- Construct a graph from input data
+- Represent locations and connections as vertices and edges
+- Compute efficient routes between locations
+- Analyze connectivity between different points in the graph
+- Support queries for shortest or fastest paths

 ## My Contributions
-I implemented all core logic in `CyberCrimeInvestigation.java`, including collision handling, resizing and rehashing, deletion, merging hacker identities, and analytical queries.
-This project emphasized correctness, efficiency, and careful reasoning about edge cases and data structure invariants.
+I implemented the core graph representation and pathfinding logic in `RUMaps.java`, focusing on correctness, efficiency, and clean traversal of the graph.
+This project emphasized reasoning about graph structure, algorithmic trade-offs, and handling edge cases in path computation.